choudhary-shivam/Restaurant-Reviews-prediction/README.md

 # Restaurant-Reviews-prediction

-Sentiment analysis on Restaurant reviews.
+Sentiment analysis of Restaurant reviews.
 Model building and training for predicting future reviews using nltk.